davidohayon669/react-native-youtube/README.md

 These possible irregularities should be further taken care of by maintainers.

 ## Example and Development
-This library comes with an example project that can be used for viewing, developing and testing all functionalities on a dedicated clean app project.
+This repository includes an example project that can be used for viewing, developing and testing all functionalities on a dedicated clean app project.

 First copy the git repository and install the React-Native project inside `example`